Middle Housing Policy

 Oregon Court of Appeals

-The LCDC and the City filed their responses on July 3, 2019.
-Mr. Gelardi is now preparing a response to clarify the arguments.
+The LCDC and the City filed their Responses to the MNA brief on July 3, 2019.

 Oral Arguments in the Fall

 The Middle Housing Policy makes a radical change in land use planning in that it allows the zoning code to determine the number of units on a residential lot.
 Historically the Comprehensive Plan itself governed residential density.
 Compared to the Comprehensive Plan, the zoning code can be changed relatively easily at anytime with little public oversight or input.